Health Sector Architects Group

 To support the delivery of the 2014 eHealth vision, the National Health IT Plan states that the IT Health Board will work with the sector 'to develop a common architecture for national and regional information systems and infrastructure'.
 Out of this we have a new and growing Health Sector Architecture, comprising architectural principles, standards, directives and models.
 The Health Sector Architecture is built on our own TOGAF-inspired enterprise architecture framework, HealthBase.

-Directions and priorities in relation to development of the Health Sector Architecture are set by a representative Governance Group, which also manages related change.
+Directions and priorities in relation to development of the Health Sector Architecture are set by the Sector ICT Implementation Group, which manages related change.
 The Health Sector Architecture then informs and supports the sector implementation of the National Health IT Plan.

-Vendor architects provide advice to the Health Sector Architects Group and directly support the work of technical working groups.
+Vendor architects provide advice to the Health Sector Architects Group and participate in working groups.

 Health Sector Architecture Publications

 The first part of the Reference Architecture for Interoperability is primarily about document-orientated interfaces to Regional CDRs, centring on interim standard HISO 10040.
 It sets requirements for certain utility services around R-CDRs and overall defines our chosen foundations for interoperability.

 Reference Architecture for Interoperability - Continuum of Care